 Termites are known as the silent destroyers, and for good reason.
-These small but mighty pests can be busy working behind the walls, doors, floors, and other parts of your house, unbeknownst to you, and cause extreme damage.
-In fact, the damage that termites can cause can be so extensive that they have been responsible for rendering entire buildings unsafe to access.
-So, what do termites look like?
-Keep reading for some handy tips that you can use to identify termites.
+These small but mighty pests can be busy working behind the walls, doors, floors, and other parts of your house.
+Unbeknownst to you, they can be causing extreme damage.
+The damage that termites can cause can be so extensive that they have been responsible for rendering entire buildings unsafe to access.

-What do Termites Look Like?
+What Do Termites Look Like?

-A termite infestation is a homeowner’s worst nightmare and oftentimes, people are completely unaware that their properties have been infiltrated by these pests until the damage has become so severe and widespread.
 For that reason, if you own a home, knowing how to identify termites is extremely important.
-Knowing the signs of termites can be the difference between preventing an infestation and having to deal with extensive – and expensive – repairs due to termite damage.
+Knowing the signs of termites can be the difference between preventing an infestation and having to deal with extensive and expensive repairs.

 An Overview of Termite Appearance

-• Size: Termites can range in size from 1/8 of an inch to 1 inch long
+- Size: Termites can range in size from 1/8 of an inch to 1 inch long

-• Color: The color of termites can vary from white to brown to black, and depends on the type and age of the termite
+- Color: The color of termites can vary from white to brown to black, and depends on the type and age of the termite

-• Characteristics: Termites have two sets of equally long wings, three body segments, and straight antenna
+- Characteristics: Termites have two sets of equally long wings, three body segments, and straight antenna

-Termite Color
+Termite Colors

-Termite Size
+Termites Size

 While there are several different species of termites in the United States and they do vary in size, generally speaking, all varieties of termites are small.
 On average, these pests range in size from about 1/8 of an inch to 1 inch long.
 Again, the size can vary within the same species of termites according to age.
-For example, younger termites are obviously smaller than fully mature termites.
+For example, younger termites are obviously smaller than fully mature or adult termites.

 Termite Wings